 Fucoidal Quartzite - (5.7 - 5.13) - This crag has the shortest approach in the canyon and this makes it very popular.
 There are dozens of routes along its length.
 The large rock buttress to the left has three routes that aren't climbed as often.
 The rock is good quality with both sport and trad routes.
 Moderate routes include: Drilling in the Dark, Errors of Our Ways, and Gully Route, all rated 5.7.
 Tennis Ball, Jam Crack, Lieback Crack are all rated 5.8.
 The majority of routes are between 5.10 and 5.12 in difficulty.

 China Cave - (5.11 - 5.14b) - This area is also known as China Wall and sits right next to the Logan River.
-It is what made Logan Canyon more well known to climbers.
+It is the area that made Logan Canyon more well known to rock climbers.
 It is located right next to the Logan River.
 The wall is over 300 feet long with climbs lining its entire length.
 The most difficult routes are located on the large overhanging alcove.
 The routes are almost always in the shade even during summer.
 The left side may be closed due to the presence of the Maguire's Primrose.
 This flower is only found in Logan Canyon.
 Be sure to check at the ranger station about closures and regulations.
 The route Super Tweak on the main wall was the first 5.14b in America.

 Logan Canyon is a popular limestone rock climbing area.
 In winter, there are several ice routes that form although the Bear River Range isn’t known for its ice climbing.
 There are over 20 established routes in Logan Canyon.
 Most of them are between 1 to 2 pitches long.
 Some of these ice routes do not form at all depending on the temperature and snow pack.
 These routes tend to run up frozen water lines running out of the limestone rock.
 Some mixed climbing has been done but not often due to the loose nature of the rock in the range.
-Many of these routes were first climbed in the 1960’s and 1970’s but information is limited.
-The best time to climb is from late December to early January.
+Many of these routes were first climbed in the 1960's and 1970's but information is limited.
+The best time to climb is from December through January.

 The Hydro Park